scottwhendrickson/wgs-pipeline/CF/README.md

 1. Navigate to the lambda console, and click on the **WGSStateExecutor** Lambda.
 2. Take a look at the **Configuration** tab and the environment variables defined.
 3. IMPORTANT!
-You will have to change the **TASK** variable for the right revision.
-It typically has to be moved up 1 or 2 like from wgs-pipeline-task:5 to wgs-pipeline-task:6
+You may have to change the **TASK** variable for the right revision.
+It typically has to be moved up 1 like from wgs-pipeline-task:1 to wgs-pipeline-task:2
 4. You can find the right revision in the ECS console.
 5. Once this revision is correct, create a Lambda Test configuration and then run the Lambda.
 Some images below to help with this part.